yqy2001/yqy2001.github.io/_pages/about.md

 that feeling when you finally understand a piece of previously inscrutable code
 ```

+I am interested in physics and in approximating the truth of our physical world.

 ## Research Persuit

 I am devoting all myself to pursue the birth of safe *super intelligence*.
 Only after this goal is achieved can I truly retire :).